 If you don’t love crowds, here are the best secret cherry blossom spots in Tokyo.

-Cherry blossom season • Peony season • Azalea season • Shibazakura season • Wisteria season
+Late-blooming cherry blossom season • Tulip season • Peony season • Azalea season • Shibazakura season

 After the first wave of single-flower cherry trees, the late-blooming varieties kick in.
 These are the double-flower, “hanging basket” style cherry blossoms.